rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 You may also want to consider senior leaders calling parents in eligible groups to discuss with them directly, where this is feasible.

+You may also need to communicate with parents if you have capacity and wish to invite additional children back (as covered in [section 4](#inviting-back-additional-pupils-where-there-is-capacity){.govuk-link}).

-[10. ]{.number} Managing pupil and staff wellbeing and mental health
+[11. ]{.number} Managing pupil and staff wellbeing and mental health
 --------------------------------------------------------------------

 The coronavirus (COVID-19) outbreak may have caused significant mental